skaliy/skaliy.github.io/resume.md

 ## Education
 <ul>
     <li> PhD student, Western Norway University of Applied Sciences, Department of Computer science, Electrical engineering and Mathematical sciences, 2020-2023.
 Supervisor: <a href= "https://alexander.lundervold.com/"> Alexander Selvikvåg Lundervold</a>.
-Title of thesis: Deep learning in medical image analysis: transfer learning and active learning for efficient use of data and radiological expertise
+Title of thesis: Deep learning in medical image analysis: efficient use of data and radiological expertise
     </li>

     <li>MSc.
 Software engineering, University of Bergen and Western Norway University of Applied Sciences, 2019.
 Supervisor: <a href= "https://alexander.lundervold.com/"> Alexander Selvikvåg Lundervold</a>, Co-supervisor: <a href="https://www.uib.no/personer/Eli.Renate.Gruner"> Eli Renate Grüner</a>.
 Thesis: <a href="http://bora.uib.no/bitstream/handle/1956/20849/Deep_transfer_learning_in_medical_imaging.pdf">Deep transfer learning in medical imaging</a>